Notaría 89 Listed by payload Ransomware Group

 - Let remediation specialists handle takedown requests across data brokers and leak sites on your behalf while you focus on securing your own accounts.

 The incident shows that even institutions entrusted with your most formal legal records can be compromised with lasting consequences for your family’s privacy.
-Acting quickly on exposed credentials and mapping your full identity chain gives you the best chance of limiting damage before criminals combine this breach with others.
-DoxxScan by GalaxyWarden delivers continuous monitoring across 15.4 billion breach records and more than 100 platforms, AI-powered identity-chain mapping, hands-on remediation by specialists, and household coverage that includes children’s gaming accounts—services that directly address the cascading risks created by leaks like the Notaría 89 breach.
+Acting quickly on exposed credentials and mapping your full identity chain gives you the best chance of limiting damage before criminals combine this claimed breach with others.
+DoxxScan by GalaxyWarden delivers continuous monitoring across 13.1 billion+ breach records and more than 100 platforms, AI-powered identity-chain mapping, hands-on remediation by specialists, and household coverage that includes children’s gaming accounts—services that directly address the cascading risks created by leaks like the Notaría 89 breach.

 Related breaches